F-Zero Climax: Reception

 Bloodworth said Climax is "probably the most polished of the 2D iterations of this franchise."
 The game features expanded backgrounds, improved track detail, and a more distinguishable separation between the course and ground below.
 Siliconera thought Climax could've looked better, but the game "reuses many of the tile sets from GP Legend and Maximum Velocity."
 Furthermore, Bloodworth was disappointed with the music tracks being mostly rehashes from the original game and F-Zero X—a sentiment Siliconera agreed with.
 The voice work of the announcer fell short to Bloodworth.
 He explained the announcer is sometimes helpful, but also report events inappropriately or too frequently.

 Siliconera criticized Climax for feeling more like an expansion pack than a sequel.
 They compared the game's Survival mode to GP Legend's story mode and consider it not as deep, "but the challenges are much tougher."
 Siliconera thought the track editor and its ability to be shared with other players as the game's greatest feature.
-Bloodworth concluded Climax has plenty of Survival and Zero Test challenges, and slots to save created courses, but the lackluster Grand Prix holds back the game.
+Bloodworth concluded Climax has plenty of Survival and Zero Test challenges, and slots to save created courses, but the lackluster Grand Prix holds the game back.
 Nintendo World Report and Siliconera felt that the game was a likely candidate for localization in regions outside Japan due to GP: Legend's recent nondomestic release, but this never happened.
 F-Zero: GP Legend was released in Japan in late 2003, but the US version was delayed into late 2004 to coincide with the anime's release.
-Climax was the third F-Zero game on the GBA and the last to be released in the franchise before its hiatus.
+Climax was the third F-Zero game on the GBA and the final release in the franchise before its 19-year hiatus, which ended with the 2023 release of F-Zero 99.